NikKowPHP/social-brain/chapters/chapter-4.md

 ---

 You now have the tools to regulate your own internal system and to build a genuine interface to someone else's.
 You can create a state of calm and a feeling of connection.
+But how do you make that feeling last?
 The next step is to move from temporary connection to lasting rapport.
 We are going to explore the surprising neuroscience of deep listening, and how the simple act of paying attention can change the chemistry of another person's brain.